Koppeltaal/Koppeltaal-Documentation/_docs/koppelaal-1.2/write-connector.md

 ### Additional features

-#### NewMessage subscription
+#### Storage Service
+TBD: Feature not yet implemented in a Koppeltaal connector: [Storage service]

+#### Push Notifications: (since 1.2.1)

 For applications that require real-time updates from Koppeltaal, it is advised **not** to use long-polling.
 Koppeltaal supports push notifications to applications when a new Messages is available.
-In Koppeltaal v1.2.1 there are two options to use the push mechanism.
+Since Koppeltaal v1.2.1 there are two options to use the push mechanism.
 Both options are preferred over polling to reduce server load on both sides:

 - Implement [SignalR] with subscription mechanism for the connector
 - Configure a REST webhook for an application exposing a REST endpoint

-##### SignalR
+##### SignalR (connector feature)
-When available, use a SignalR library to aid in creating a _HubConnection_ to the Koppeltaal server and subscribe to the NewMessage event.
+When available, use a SignalR library to aid in creating a _HubConnection_ to the Koppeltaal server and subscribe to the `NewMessage` event.
 The connector then triggers the internal [GetNextNewAndClaim] action to fetch the new message(s).

-##### REST webhook
+##### REST webhook (application feature)
 The application should expose a RESTful endpoint for the configurable webhook, configured in the _admin console of the application_.
 The Koppeltaal server makes an HTTP request to the URI configured for the webhook.
 The application then triggers the [GetNextNewAndClaim] action in the connector to fetch the new message(s).

-#### Storage Service
-TBD: Feature not yet implemented in a Koppeltaal connector: [Storage service]

 ## Quality assessment
 The connector code will be assessed by Koppeltaal on a number of matters, such as: